 CHANGE #2 had led to CHANGE #3: Janick Gers was the new guitarist in Iron Maiden.
 Recording commenced immediately and was completed in about three weeks.
 Gers worked in a very different way from his predecessor, as Harris explained: ”Recording with Janick is interesting.
 You have to get him in one or two takes, otherwise it just isn’t happening for him, that’s how he is.”

-Which suited the new Maiden ethos, didn’t it?
+Which suited the new Maiden ethos just fine.
 Birch worked his magic as best he could on the mobile unit and later mixed the album at Battery Studios.
-The first Maiden record of the new decade would be titled No Prayer For The Dying and released on October 1 in the fall of 1990.
+The first Maiden record of the new decade would be titled No Prayer For The Dying and released on 1 October in the fall of 1990.

 The band launched their new campaign by heading out on a UK tour of smaller venues, another one of the back-to-basics efforts of 1990.
 And indeed, the new-look and new-sound Maiden seemed to fit theaters better than they would arenas.